Vasif-abdulla/tacs_website/README.md

 # TACS Website

-Welcome to the official repository for the **TACS (Technical & Arts Cultural Society) Website**.
+Welcome to the official repository for the **TACS (Technical Association for Cyber Streams) Website**.
 This project is a modern, responsive web application built with **React** and **Vite**, designed to showcase our community, events, and initiatives.

 ## 🚀 Features